 - Build deep and relevant experience for your resume through our extensive Criminal Justice internship opportunities.

-- Tailor your degree program with a specialization in 21st Century Problems, Computer Forensics or Spanish Language.
+- Tailor your degree program with a specialization in Cyber Investigation or Spanish Language.

 - Integrate classroom subject matter with the practical aspects of law enforcement by entering the intensive 15-week program at the Vermont Police Academy.